42on/librmb/README.md

 # Roadmap
 A roadmap is not available yet.
 As soon as more information is available it will be placed here.

+Most of the things which need to happen are described in issue [#12430](http://tracker.ceph.com/issues/12430) on the Ceph tracker.